 Studley St. Mary's is such a welcoming place and the best part of my role is going into school and seeing pupils enjoying school life and thriving.

-"Both of my sons have been educated at Studley St Mary’s C of E Academy, with my youngest about to move into Year 6 in September.
+"Both of my sons have been educated at Studley St Mary’s C of E Academy.

 I am a staff governor.
 I am responsible for supporting members of staff and pupils within the school community.
 I want to take a larger role at Studley St Marys Academy, developing closer ties between staff, parents, pupils and governors.